Toddler foods and nutrition

 Once your Toddler switches from breastmilk or formula to cow’s milk, prepare foods with one tablespoon of soy or canola oil or use salad dressing as a dip to provide her with essential fats.

 - Choose foods lower in sodium.
 Even if you think your child’s food tastes too bland, remember that she doesn’t need all the salt that tastes right to you.
-Sodium also becomes a preferred taste once it’s introduced.
+When developing healthy eating habits for your Toddler, remember that sodium can easily become a preferred taste once it’s introduced.

 How was the information in this article?